-At middle levels of the NRH1 (e.g. 700 hPa), there is a less defined pattern of diurnal mixing ratio throughout the domain (Figs. 4.11 and 4.12).
+At middle levels of the NRH1 (e.g. 700 hPa), there is a less defined pattern of diurnal mixing ratio throughout the domain (Figs. 11 and 12).
 However, at R=150-300 km, there are prominent middle level diurnal peaks in mixing ratio that occur in the late evening through early morning hours each day.
 These maxima are regularly interspersed by ebbs in mixing ratio that occur in the middle to late afternoon, are 0.5-2.5 g kg-1 dryer, and appear to be anti-correlated in time with the upper level values (e.g. 200 hPa).

-The lower levels (e.g. 925 hPa and 40-m) show a robust TCDC of mixing ratio that tends to be at a minimum in the late morning to late afternoon hours and are most evident from R~100-300 km (Figs. 4.11 and 4.12).
+The lower levels (e.g. 925 hPa and 40-m) show a robust TCDC of mixing ratio that tends to be at a minimum in the late morning to late afternoon hours and are most evident from R~100-300 km (Figs. 11 and 12).
 These minima are regularly interspersed by periods of mixing ratio peaks that are significantly moister (~0.5-2.5 g kg-1).
 Interestingly, the pattern of mixing ratio minima appear to be more pronounced than the maxima and exhibit signs of radial propagation that is particularly pronounced from R=150-350 km.
 Dunion et al. (2014) noted that large outflow boundaries denoted by arc clouds that are hundreds of kilometers in length tend to form along the leading edge of TC diurnal pulses.
 These outflow boundaries are associated with convectively-driven downdrafts that originate in the lower to middle levels (e.g. 600-800 hPa) and bring relatively cool, dry air down to the near-surface.
-Although analyses of θ do not show discernable signatures of convectively-driven downdrafts, radius-height analyses of the NRH1 (shown in section 4.5.2) indicate that diurnal signals of depressed mixing ratio are evident from ~4 km to the surface and are approximately timed to the TC diurnal pulses described in Chapter 3 and by Dunion et al. (2014).
-This suggests that the diurnal mixing ratio patterns evident in the lower to middle levels of the NRH1 may, in fact, be linked to a squall line feature with outflow boundaries that propagate away from the NRH1 storm each day and will be discussed more in sections 4.4.4 and 4.5.3.
+Although analyses of θ do not show discernable signatures of convectively-driven downdrafts, radius-height analyses of the NRH1 (shown in section 3.4b) indicate that diurnal signals of depressed mixing ratio are evident from ~4 km to the surface and are approximately timed to the TC diurnal pulses described by Dunion et al. (2014).
+This suggests that the diurnal mixing ratio patterns evident in the lower to middle levels of the NRH1 may, in fact, be linked to a squall line feature with outflow boundaries that propagate away from the NRH1 storm each day and will be discussed more in sections 3.3d and 3.4c.

 iii.
 The LNB and Convective Available Potential Energy